 The most common disadvantages of capsule hotels are:

 - Noise: This is the most important one.
-Capsule hotels are noisy because you’re sleeping in capsules that can’t even been locked most of the time.
-Common noises include snoring, alarm clocks specially from 6 am to 8 am, and any other sound that a human body can produce.
+Capsule hotels are noisy because you’re sleeping in capsules that can’t even be locked most of the time.
+Common noises include snoring, alarm clocks, especially from 6 am to 8 am, and any other sound that a human body can produce.
+I really recommend getting some silicone ear plugs for sleeping, which you can easily find on Amazon.
+There are also some cheaper options like foam ear plugs, if you prefer.

 - Lack of intimacy: It is impossible to be intimate in a capsule hotel.
 The only private space is your capsule and there’s no sound insulation.
 There rest are common spaces, but, as you know, the Japanese don’t show affection in public, so you might get some weird looks.
 (Check my Japanese Etiquette for first-time travelers for more information)